 Before you even think about putting a tape into a VCR, take a moment to inspect it.
 Over the years, the magnetic tape inside can become brittle and prone to breaking.
 Look for any visible signs of damage, like a cracked cassette shell or mold on the tape itself.
 If it looks clean, it’s a good idea to gently fast-forward and rewind the tape once to make sure everything is moving smoothly.
 This simple step can help prevent a VCR from snagging and eating a delicate, decades-old tape.
 If you’re feeling nervous about handling them yourself, a professional video transfer service can take care of the inspection and preparation for you.

-Use a VHS-C Adapter Correctly
+Using a VHS-C Adapter the Right Way

 If you’re going the DIY route, you’ll need a VHS-C adapter.
 This is a special cassette shell that allows your small VHS-C tape to be played in a standard VCR.
 Getting this right is key to a smooth transfer.
 Make sure you purchase a quality adapter, as cheaper ones can sometimes damage the tape.
 When you insert the VHS-C tape, ensure it clicks securely into place and that the lid closes properly.
 Using a well-maintained, high-quality VCR—ideally an S-VHS model if you can find one—will also give you a much cleaner signal and a better-quality digital file in the end.